JackieXan/Restaurant_Order_Managemen_Project/README.md

 ---

+## User Guide
+How It Works
+Upon launching the application, users are prompted to log in as either a **Manager** or a **Waiter**.
+Valid credentials are required for access (like manager1, password1 or waiter1, password1).
+After logging in, users will see different menus based on their role.

+**Managers** can access options to manage tables, menu items, orders, and payments.
+**Waiters** can create and manage orders and process payments.
+Users navigate the menus by entering the corresponding number for their desired action.
+The application allows for efficient management of restaurant operations, ensuring a smooth workflow for both managers and waiters.

+---

 ## Features
 - **Table Management**: Add and manage table.
 - **Menu Item Management**: Add, edit, and remove menu items by a manager.